 Are you ever faced with a week with no buyer appointments, no listing presentations, no closings and no tasks that must be done to get you to a closing?
-It can be kind of scary – in fact it can feel a bit like suddenly being unemployed.So what should you do when faced with such a week?
+It can be kind of scary – in fact it can feel a bit like suddenly being unemployed.So what should you do to make the highest and best use of such a week?

 I’ll tell you one thing NOT to do, and that’s waste it.
 Don’t sit home and worry, and don’t go to the office and play video games on your computer.
 Don’t whine and don’t join into any conversations about how bad things are.